earchibong/terraform-ansible/documentation.md

 ## Create a playbook
 In `playbook.yml` playbook configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure will be written.

-- As we want to deploy a web page, first, create an `index.html` file in the `directory` and add the following:
+- As we want to deploy a web page, first, create an `index.html` file in the `playbooks directory` and add the following:

 ```